a5221985/tutorials/Kubernetes/master_kubernetes_with_docker_on_google_cloud_aws_and_azure.md

 ## GKE - Integrating Java Spring Boot Microservices on Kubernetes with Istio ##
 ### Step 01 - Constructing new Kubernetes Cluster for Playing with Istio ###
+1. Istio - Service mesh
+	1. Another container exists along with ours in the same pod
+		1. More powerful cluster is required

 ### Step 02 - Understanding Service Mesh, Istio and Sidecar Pattern ###
 ### Step 03 - Installing Istio on Kubernetes Cluster - CRD and Istio Components ###